pasinducw/timeport/docs/PRODUCT.md

-# Intelligent Time Tracker
+# TimePort

 A sophisticated local time tracking application that combines the simplicity of text-based input with powerful automation and intelligence features.

 ## Core Concept

-The Intelligent Time Tracker is designed as a local-first application that runs on your computer, leveraging the full capabilities of your operating system while providing a clean web-based interface.
+TimePort is designed as a local-first application that runs on your computer, leveraging the full capabilities of your operating system while providing a clean web-based interface.
 It's built to be your intelligent time-tracking companion that understands your work context and automates the tedious parts of time tracking.

 ## Key Features